 Accredited Maya training

-Armada is an Autodesk authorised Training Centre (ATC), and our Maya training courses are accredited by Autodesk.
+Armada is an Autodesk authorised Training Centre (ATC), accredited to provide Maya training.

 Maya courses are hosted by Autodesk Certified Instructors with vast experience of using Maya professionally.

 Our trainers teach the necessary theory then demonstrate techniques step-by-step.
 You then practice the techniques taught on a computer running Maya.